Duty To Manage: COVID 19 Impacts On Asbestos Training Legal Obligations28 September 2020

 Do I legally have to have UKATA approved asbestos training?

 Duty holders have a legal obligation to manage asbestos risks on site.
-In the event that a property or premise is empty, the duty to manage is placed on whomever has control of the premises at the time (often for office buildings this may be the occupier or premise owner but it is important to ensure you have read your tenancy or leasehold carefully to determine your legal obligations in the event of premises being unoccupied for extended periods of time.
+In the event that a property or premise is empty, the duty to manage is placed on whoever has control of the premises at the time (often for office buildings this may be the occupier or premise owner but it is important to ensure you have read your tenancy or leasehold carefully to determine your legal obligations in the event of premises being unoccupied for extended periods of time.
 In public buildings often the duty will be placed upon the employer).

 Ensuring that the nominated Duty Holder is suitably able to understand their obligations and responsibilities is vital to minimising the risk to individuals and the environment.
 Employers have a duty to ensure that the information, instruction and training given to their employees is adequate to allow them to safeguard themselves and other employees and to carry out their work with asbestos effectively.
 Worryingly, industry figures show the number of workers who have undertaken asbestos training since March has steeply declined and is at its lowest level for five years.